In physics, reflection is the rebounding of light or other kinds of waves (such as sound)

 See also laws of reflection.

-- (MATH) A way of transforming
+- In mathematics, reflection is a way of transforming

 a shape in the same way that a mirror does.
 The reflection of a shape in a mirror line is an identical shape